Birds of Tynron

 OYSTERCATCHER SB Hearing the first oystercatchers fly over at night is one of the first signs of spring.

-GOLDEN PLOVER SB One pair bred successfully in 1990.
+GOLDEN PLOVER SB One pair bred successfully on the top of Auchenbrack in 1990.
 Only found on the very tops, if at all.

 LAPWING SB Not nearly as common as they were ten years ago.
 Early silage cuts are probably to blame.
 On mild winter days flocks may come inland to feed.